 Commercial growers have been using hydroponic systems for years, but many home gardeners are embracing the idea as a way to have homegrown vegetables year-round.
-If you’re thinking about trying hydroponics, you’re probably wondering what kind of hydroponic tools you’ll need and how much will equipment for this gardening method cost.
+If you’re thinking about trying hydroponics, you’re probably wondering what kind of hydroponic tools you’ll need and how much equipment will cost for this gardening method.

 What Do You Need for Hydroponics?